donpdonp/coindust/readme.md

 $ coindust balance
 gathering balances for 2 keys 1AVrK8LZeKxvnrT3AiyZ3uvceYTdNyNELf 0.00000000 BTC
-1BP7zWr8Aa8XzohffGRnzsowEqALNF3hZ3 0.03000000 BTC "comic books"
+1FsS76LHrh8Fq4ee5NP9Df3e2vqf3nzmDj 0.03000000 BTC "comic books"
 Total: 0.03000 BTC

 ```
 * Query the balance of a single bitcoin address [1]
 ```
-$ coindust 1MXEaXamNSLUXQKWZu8fSz241Zginvoj1m
+$ coindust 1AVrK8LZeKxvnrT3AiyZ3uvceYTdNyNELf
-gathering balances for 1 keys 1MXEaXamNSLUXQKWZu8fSz241Zginvoj1m 0.00000000 BTC
+gathering balances for 1 keys 1AVrK8LZeKxvnrT3AiyZ3uvceYTdNyNELf 0.00000000 BTC
 Total: 0 BTC
 ```

 * Build a transaction between two bitcoin addresses [2]

-Note this builds the transaction and displays it in hex form.
-It does
+Note this builds the transaction and displays it in hex form. _It does
-not submit the transaction to any service.
+not submit the transaction_.
 Using the hex form you
 can paste the transaction into a service which will submit the
-transaction into the bitcoin network.
+transaction into the bitcoin network.[3]

 ```
 $ coindust tx --in 1Q182Kx8y7gkXvvEod8nwt5gDDa86Dr2tv --out 1MXEaXamNSLUXQKWZu8fSz241Zginvoj1m --amount 0.01
  input: 1Q182Kx8y7gkXvvEod8nwt5gDDa86Dr2tv 0.05000BTC